glezdiazh/MATEO/README.md

 <sup>1</sup> Department of Organic and Inorganic Chemistry, Faculty of Science and Technology, University of The Basque Country (UPV/EHU), P.O.
 Box 644, 48080, Bilbao, Spain.

-<sup>2</sup> IKERDATA S.L., ZITEK, University of Basque Country UPVEHU, Rectorate Building, 48940 Leioa, Spain.
+<sup>2</sup> IKERDATA S.L., ZITEK, University of the Basque Country UPVEHU, Rectorate Building, 48940 Leioa, Spain.

 <sup>3</sup> Department of Computer Science and Information Technologies, Faculty of Computer Science, CITIC-Research Center of Information and Communication Technologies, University of A Coruña, Campus Elviña s/n, 15071, A Coruña, Spain